SopadeGalinha/SopadeGalinha/README.md

  ### About Me
  I am a software developer with experience in NodeJs, Angular, Uipath, Unity3D and SSMS.
 Currently, I am focused on learning C, C#, Unix, and Linux.

-Feel free to reach out to me if you have any questions or if you want to collaborate on a project!
+42Cadet's are welcome to reach me on slack. @jhogonca

 <div align="center">
   <a href="https://github.com/SopadeGalinha">